psf/black/docs/the_black_code_style/future_style.md

 - `fmt_off_class_blank_lines`: Preserve two blank lines before a top-level class whose definition starts inside a `# fmt: off` block after an import.
-- `symmetric_list_concatenation`: Keep optional parentheses around long concatenations of two list displays so that each operand is formatted on its own line.
+- `symmetric_list_concatenation`: Keep optional parentheses around long concatenations of two list displays when both operands fit on their own delimiter-split line.

 (labels/symmetric-list-concatenation)=

 ### Symmetric list concatenation

-When a concatenation of two list displays is too long for one line, Black keeps optional parentheses around the expression so that the two operands can be split symmetrically.
+When a concatenation of two list displays is too long for one line and both operands fit on their own delimiter-split line, Black keeps optional parentheses around the expression so that the operands can be split symmetrically.
+If either list needs an internal split, including when an active magic trailing comma forces it onto multiple lines, Black retains the existing formatting.

 ```python
 # Before